 Maurice Carlos Ruffin is a graduate of the MFA program at the University of New Orleans.
 He’s also a member of several writing collectives, including the Peauxdunque Writers Alliance and the Melanated Writers of New Orleans.

-Maurice’s work is forthcoming in Issue 11.2 of Redivider (“Catch What You Can”/fiction), and has been published in the Apalachee Review (“Mercury Forges”/fiction, and “Cheating the Muse”/non-fiction), Regarding Arts & Letters (“Mr. Face”/fiction), and the University of New Orleans’s Ellipsis (“And Then I Was Clean”).
+Redivider Journal will publish Maurice’s short story, “Catch What You Can,” in issue 11.2 in May 2014.
+His short story, “Heathen,” will appear in issue two of The Knicknackery in the summer of 2014.
+“Motion Picture Making,” another short story, will be published by Writing Tomorrow Magazine in June 2014.
+“Heroes and Villains” will appear in 94 Creations in late 2014.
+Previously, Maurice has been published in the Apalachee Review (“Mercury Forges”/fiction, and “Cheating the Muse”/non-fiction), Regarding Arts & Letters (“Mr. Face”/fiction), and the University of New Orleans’s Ellipsis (“And Then I Was Clean”).
 A short story called “The Pie Man” appeared in the South Carolina Review (Vol. 45, No. 1); “The Pie Man” also received the University of New Orleans Creative Writing Workshop’s 2011 Ernest Svenson Fiction Award.
 He received the Creative Writing Workshop’s 2013 Joanna Leake Prize for Fiction Thesis for his short story collection “It’s Good to See You’re Awake.”
 His short story “Catch What You Can” received an Honorable Mention from Glimmer Train in the May 2013 Short Story Award for New Writers Contest.
 Maurice’s essay, “Beginning of This Road,” appears in Rebecca Solnit’s Unfathomable City, a collection of maps and non-fiction about post-Katrina New Orleans published by the University of California Press.
 Maurice is currently working on a novel.

 Maurice has been a featured reader in the Melanated Writers Collective Summer Reading Series, 17 Poets!
 Poets Literary and Performance Series, the Black Widow Salon, Staple Goods Gallery, M. Francis Gallery, Sunday Shorts Reading Series at the Red Star Galerie, the Poison Pen Reading Series in Houston, the Stark Nature reading at the Marigny Opera House, and the University of New Orleans Creative Writing Workshop Gold Room reading series.